oldblackfish/oldblackfish.github.io/_pages/about.md

   - /about.html
 ---

-👋 About Me
+# 👋 About Me
 Hi!
 I’m Rui Zhou, welcome to my homepage!

 I am currently a Ph.D. student in Electronic Information with the School of Electronic Information and Communications, Huazhong University of Science and Technology (HUST), Wuhan, China.

-💡My research interests include:
+💡 My research interests include:
 - Image Quality Assessment (IQA)
 - Light Field Image (LFI)
 - 3D Gaussian Splatting (3DGS)